VladimirCharkot/cam/public/md/en/cam22.md

 The _Argentinian Juggling Convention_ returns reloaded, and we're already planning, arranging and articulating so it's a reunion party.

 The scenario will be _Miramar de Ansenuza_, Córdoba, right next to the Mar Chiquita lagoon.
-There we'll be hosted by the _"La Escuelita" Cultural Space_.
+There we'll be hosted by the _Camping Don Osvaldo_.
 The date, _April 19th to 24th_.

-Once again the convention's focus will be on education. **Seminar applications are open**.
-If you've got a proposal, [¡let us know!](#)
+Once again the convention's focus will be on education.

 This year we'll be collaborating with the [A-Nido Collective](https://colectivoanido.com) for the making of the educational program.
 We're looking forward to organize themed lines for the seminars (technique, research, scene, etc...)